apache/arrow/docs/source/developers/cpp/building.rst

 We are currently using LLVM 8 for library builds and for other developer tools such as code formatting with ``clang-format``.
-LLVM can be installed via most modern package managers (apt, yum, conda, Homebrew, chocolatey).
+LLVM can be installed via most modern package managers (apt, yum, conda, Homebrew, vcpkg, chocolatey).

 .. _cpp-build-dependency-management: